 Clinical Phase I/II Studies

 Once preclinical work had been completed, a clinical trial application was submitted to appropriate authorities (each country’s Research Ethics Committee and Medical Products Agency) to start clinical studies.
 Clinical studies could commence once this application had been approved.
 Clinical studies are conducted in several phases (Phases I, II and III).
-RhoVac’s first clinical study, which was started early 2017, is a Phase I/II Study that includes about 20 patients diagnosed with metastatic cancer.
-The primary goal of the study is to evaluate the safety of treatment with RV001.
-In addition, the study will evaluate whether RV001 can induce a specific immune response.
-The study (enrolment and treatment of patients) is estimated to take 18 months.
-The results will then be evaluated.
+RhoVac’s first clinical study, which started early 2017, was a Phase I/II Study that included 22 patients diagnosed with metastatic prostate cancer.
+The primary goal of the study was to evaluate the safety of treatment with RV001.
+In addition, the study evaluated whether RV001 could induce specific immune responses.
+The treatment of the patients were finalized in February 2018 and top line-results were published in August 2018 (see press release:https://www.rhovac.com/rhovacs-reports-positive-results-in-the-companys-phase-i-ii-clinical-study/).

 Phase IIb Study

-When RhoVac’s Clinical Phase I/II Study in patients with diagnosed, metastatic cancer is completed with hopefully good results, the company can continue the clinical development in the Phase IIb Study.
-In this phase, we can continue with the same cancer indication we studied in the Phase I/II Study.
-However, we can also develop other cancer indications, including non-small cell lung cancer directly in Phase IIb as the results obtained in the Phase I/II Study are adequate for Phase I/II clinical documentation for other metastatic cancer indications.
+Since RhoVac’s Clinical Phase I/II Study was completed with good results, the company can continue the clinical development in the Phase IIb Study.
+In this phase, we continue with the same cancer indication we studied in the Phase I/II Study i.e prostate cancer.
+However, we can also develop other cancer indications directly into Phase IIb as the results obtained in the Phase I/II Study are adequate for Phase I/II clinical documentation for other metastatic cancer indications.

 1 Karlsson R, Pedersen E.D, et al (2009).
 Rho GTPase function in tumorgenesis.
 Biochem Biophys Acta 1796: 91-98